 The systematic subjugation of a group of people by another group with access to social power, the result of which benefits one group over the other and is maintained by social beliefs and practices.

 When someone discloses information about another’s sexual orientation or gender identity without their knowledge and/or consent.

 Wearing a phallic device on the groin and under clothing for any purposes including: (for someone without a biological penis) the validation or confirmation of one’s masculine gender identity; seduction; and/or sexual readiness (for one who likes to penetrate another during sexual intercourse).

 Someone who has romantic feelings for a person regardless of their sex or gender.

+Someone who is attracted to a person regardless of their sex or gender.
 A person who has the potential to be attracted to all or many gender identities and expressions.

 Describes a person's ability to be accepted as their preferred gender/sex or to be seen as heterosexual.

 Refers to having honest, non-monogamous relationships with multiple partners and can include: open relationships, polyfidelity (which involves multiple romantic relationships with sexual contact restricted to those), and sub-relationships (which denote distinguishing between a ‘primary’ relationship or relationships and various ‘secondary’ relationships).

 A conscious or unconscious negative belief about a whole group of people and its individual members.
 Anyone can be prejudiced toward another individual or group.